Pylons/pyramid/docs/tutorials/wiki/installation.rst

 After you've installed the project in development mode as well as the testing requirements, you may run the tests for the project.
-The following commands provide options to :term:`pytest` that specify the module for which its tests shall be run, and to run ``pytest`` in quiet mode.
+The following commands provide options to `pytest` that specify the module for which its tests shall be run, and to run ``pytest`` in quiet mode.

 On Unix